louispthi/news_classifier/README.md

 # News Classifier

-Weatherpredict is a machine learning project whose goal is to classify newspaper articles into five different categories.
+***News Classifier*** is a machine learning project whose goal is to classify newspaper articles into five different categories.

 The project is split into three main parts.